NRWLDev/fastapi-problem/docs/handlers.md

 ### Optional handling

-In some cases you may want to handle specific cases for a type of exception.
+In some cases you may want to handle specific cases for a type of exception, but let others defer to another handler.
 In these scenarios, a custom handler can return None rather than a Problem.
 If a handler returns None the exception will be pass to the next defined handler.

 ```python
 import fastapi